Here are some of the most common questions asked

 YES!
 After we scoop all the big stuff, and brush the small stuff, then we follow through with either the hose or blower to make sure the downspouts are clear.

 No, you do not need to be home.
-We will leave the invoice in the door.

 Yes, we accept Visa, Mastercard, and Discover.
 We also accept cash or checks.